aakashr143/WhatsApp-Online-Tracker/README.md

 2. In the variable "username" enter the name of the person you want to track, make sure the name is the same as you will find it your chats
 3. To see if the person is online or not, the data will be outputed at the console.
 The online check will take place every 1sec, this value can also be changed from inside of the code

+General Information
+The function sendMessage doesnt do anyting yet, you can remove it if you want

 DON'T USE THIS TO STALK PEOPLE